LAMB-TARK/CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic/README.md

 ![ThirdStep](https://github.com/user-attachments/assets/d725b99c-3e86-4177-8a2d-1550e4e366ea)

 Finally select Simulate and ensure Simulation Enable is ticked.
 Then either begin simulation by pressing Ctrl+T to manually trigger a clock tick or tick the box next to Ticks Enabled to cause a clock pulse every so many Hz definable in the tick frequency pop out menu.
+(Note higher frequencies may cause simulation errors depending on the power of your device)

 ![FourthStep](https://github.com/user-attachments/assets/d8ecc54a-0106-448d-bc97-6753911c87fd)